ziirish/burp-ui/docs/docker.rst

 Requirements
 ------------

+The docker image only works with a burp server version 2.0.x.

 `Burp-UI` will be launched with the user *burpui* inside the container.
-This user has the UID *5337* so you may want to create this same user in your host and make sure it has read **AND** write access to */etc/burp* and */var/spool/burp*.
+This user has the UID ``$BURPUI_UID`` and the GID ``$BURPUI_GID`` so you may want to create a user with the associated UID/GID in your host and make sure it has read **AND** write access to */etc/burp* and */var/spool/burp*.

+For instance:

 ::

+    groupadd -g 5337 burpui
     useradd -r -m -d /var/lib/burpui -c 'Burp-UI daemon user' -u 5337 burpui

 Usage
 -----

-All you have to do is to retrieve the *docker-compose.yml* file and launch docker.
+All you have to do is to retrieve the *docker-compose.yml* file, edit the variables if needed and launch the docker containers.
 For instance you could do:

 ::